henrik/remit/README.md

     Let me select individual events:  [x] Push  [x] Commit comment

 Where `MY_WEBHOOK_KEY` is whatever you assigned above (see it again with `heroku config:get WEBHOOK_KEY`).

+If you just set the app up with the instructions above, you can get the URL into your clipboard like this on OS X:

+    echo https://$HEROKU_NAME.herokuapp.com/github_webhook?auth_key=$WEBHOOK_KEY | pbcopy && echo "Copied: `pbpaste`"

 ### Reload clients automatically